-- define the terms project and project management. - describe the project life cycle, project selection, project environment, and approval process. - identify the project management process groups including initiating, planning, executing, monitoring and controlling, and closing. - explain the role of the project manager in initiating and completing a project
+- define the terms project and project management. - describe the project life cycle, project selection, project environment, and approval process.

-- identify tools and techniques for planning and tracking a project. - discuss ways in which projects are terminated practical reports) mid-semester examinations and end
+- identify the project management process groups including initiating, planning, executing, monitoring and controlling, and closing. - explain the role of the project manager in initiating and completing a project - identify tools and techniques for planning and tracking a project. - discuss ways in which projects are terminated learning: Lectures, Tutorials, Group work and presentation.